Civitavecchia - Barcelona

 The fastest ferry from Civitavecchia to Barcelona is with Grimaldi Lines in 18 hours.

-There are cabins available on ferries from Civitavecchia to Barcelona with Grimaldi Lines.
+Yes, foot passengers are welcome on ferries from Civitavecchia to Barcelona with Grimaldi Lines.

-Pets are allowed on ferries travelling from Civitavecchia to Barcelona with Grimaldi Lines.
+Pets are permitted on ferries from Civitavecchia to Barcelona with Grimaldi Lines.
+The average price for traveling with a pet is $414.

 Passengers sailing with Grimaldi Lines can bring one piece of unchecked baggage containing personal items, with maximum dimensions of 56 x 45 x 25 cm.
 You can also bring a backpack or a handbag.
 Anything exceeding these allowances will incur a fee of €10 per piece, which can be paid during boarding.